joseport/bc-pte-deployment/README.md

 ## Usage

-1. Open your AL project in VS Code
+1. Open your AL project in VS Code.
-2. Ensure your launch.json file is properly configured with Business Central environments, including the required client ID and client secret
+2. Ensure your launch.json file is properly configured with Business Central environments, including the required client ID and client secret.
 3. Use the following methods:
    - **Publish as PTE**:
-     - Press Ctrl+Shift+P and search for "BC: Publish as PTE"
+     - Press Ctrl+Shift+P and search for "BC: Publish as PTE".
-     - If you have multiple environments in your launch.json, select the target environment
+     - If you have multiple environments in your launch.json, select the target environment.
      - The extension will:
-       - Build your solution using the AL Language extension
+       - Build your solution using the AL Language extension.
-       - Find the compiled .app file based on your app.json information
+       - Find the compiled .app file based on your app.json information.
-       - Upload and deploy it as a PTE to your selected environment
+       - Upload and deploy it as a PTE to your selected environment.
-       - Provide status updates in the PTE Deployment output channel
+       - Provide status updates in the PTE Deployment output channel.
+   - **Publish as PTE with Increment**:
+     - Press Ctrl+Shift+P and search for "BC: Publish as PTE (Per-Tenant Extension) with Increment".
+     - This will increment the app version (based on your configuration), build the solution, and deploy it as a PTE.
    - **Get Deployment Status**:
-     - Press Ctrl+Shift+P and search for "BC: Get Extension Deployment Status"
+     - Press Ctrl+Shift+P and search for "BC: Get Extension Deployment Status".
-     - Select the target environment
+     - Select the target environment.
      - The extension will fetch and display the current deployment status in the output channel.

-4. If you have multiple environments in your launch.json, select the target environment
+4. If you have multiple environments in your launch.json, select the target environment.
 5. The extension will:
-   - Build your solution using the AL Language extension
+   - Build your solution using the AL Language extension.
-   - Find the compiled .app file based on your app.json information
+   - Find the compiled .app file based on your app.json information.
-   - Upload and deploy it as a PTE to your selected environment
+   - Upload and deploy it as a PTE to your selected environment.
-   - Provide status updates in the PTE Deployment output channel
+   - Provide status updates in the PTE Deployment output channel.

 ## How It Works